Santissima Trinità, Petralia Sottana

-Santissima Trinità is a Roman Catholic church building, attached to an cloistered Dominican abbey for nuns, is located in the district of Carminello, just outside the town center of Petralia Sottana, province of Palermo, Sicily.
+Santissima Trinità is a Roman Catholic church building, attached to a cloistered Dominican abbey for nuns, is located in the district of Carminello, just outside the town center of Petralia Sottana, province of Palermo, Sicily.

 History

-The church and abbey (badia) were commissioned first by the Countess Maria Ventimiglia of Collesano, the Marquis of Geraci’s sister, and mainly completed by 1531.
+The church and abbey (badia) were commissioned first by the Countess Maria Ventimiglia of Collesano, the Marquis of Geraci's sister, and mainly completed by 1531.
 Further refurbishments were pursued in the following centuries.
 In 1866, the monastery was suppressed, but they returned and the convent is still active.

 The tall facade is a simple stone face, with an ogival portal, a small round window, and at the top three protruding iron window grills.
 The cloistered nuns can view the town and service from behind these metal grills.